-Software engineering is the process of designing, building, and testing software applications.
+Software Engineering is the process of designing, building, and testing software applications.
 It uses engineering principles together with computer programming to capture user requirements, define program specifications, and ultimately produce user-friendly solutions.

 If you love to solve problems, it might be time to pursue a career in web development.
 A future in coding not only provides great job satisfaction, but excellent job prospects and some pretty great perks, too.

-We’ll also look at the best ways to get started in this rewarding field, and how you can land a well-paid developer job by enrolling in an online software engineering bootcamp.
+We’ll also look at the best ways to get started in this rewarding field, and how you can land a well-paid developer job by enrolling in an online Software Engineering bootcamp.

 Types of Software Engineers

 Leaders in the industry are well-versed in engineering fundamentals, programming languages, and software development.
-There are two main categories of software engineers:
+There are two main categories of Software Engineers:

 System Engineers: Rather than focusing on individual applications, system engineers coordinate the creation and maintenance of entire computer systems.
 This can involve multiple applications that work together to perform a useful task within a business or organization.

-What’s The Average Software Engineering Salary?
+What’s the Average Software Engineering Salary?

 - Job Title